nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 For all other commands, they also call the overwrite functions but they do not modify the state of any of the lists `aliasList`,  `historyList`, `notesList` and `favouritesList`.
 Thus, the `notesList.txt` `routesHistoryList.txt` and `favouritesList.txt` inside the created `data` folder remains unchanged. <br/>
 #### Design Consideration
-Alternative 1 (current choice): Saves the entire list of notes tagged, routing history and favourite locations. <br/>
+Alternative 1 (current choice): Saves the entire list of block aliases, visited routes, tagged notes, daily routes and favourite locations. <br/>
 Pros: Easy to implement. <br/>
 Cons: Only highly effective when limited to use of one user. <br/>

 ### Daily route planning when daily schedule is input
-####Current Implementation
+#### Current Implementation
 The current implementation is facilitated by `DailyRoute` class, with the `AddDailyRouteCommand` and `ShowDailyRouteCommand` subclasses invoking methods that the `DailyRoute` class provides. </br>
 `AddDailyRouteCommand` and `ShowDailyRouteCommand` extend `Command` (superclass), where `AddDailyRouteCommand` implements the feature of adding the schedule of the day to the `DailyRoute` object and `ShowDailyRouteCommand` accesses the `DailyRoute` object to retrieve an ArrayList with the location schedule provided from the `AddDailyRouteCommand` and run the routing algorithm present in the `Router` object. <br />
 `DaySchedulePair` class is implemented to act as a pair between a day input String and schedule ArrayList.